Hans-Giebenrath/bpmn-parser/README.md

   the diagram.
 In that regard I deem it impossible to achieve a *perfect* diagram layout.
 * Support of *grouping*.
 This is just not compatible with the layout algorithm being employed.
   Groups can stretch across lanes and pools, but the algorithm is primarily lane-focused with just some inter-lane and inter-pool extensions.
-That is to say, I think one can achieve grouping for simple use cases, but better just use colors to denote that some nodes are semantically related.
+That is to say, I think one could achieve grouping for simple use cases, but better just use colors to denote that some nodes are semantically related.
+  So I think that, unless someone points me to a fun algorithm to make it work for non-trivial cases (multiple nodes, across lanes and pools), grouping will not happen.

 ## DSL Syntax Overview